 The fieldwork section has described how the survey sample is divided into waves and issued once a month.
 The fieldwork cycle for a single wave lasts about five to six weeks.
 The data analysis involves cutting off cases by month of response to the questionnaire.
-For data analysis, there are 12 months, starting on the 16th of the month and finishing on the 15th of the following month (November 2017 to November 2018).
+For data analysis, there are 12 months, starting on the 16th of the month and finishing on the 15th of the following month (November 2018 to November 2019).

 Within the data for one month, there may be cases issued over several different waves.
-For example, in month 3 (January 2018-February 2018 data could come from Waves 25,26 or 27 of the survey.
+For example, in month 3 (January 2019 - February 2019) data could come from surveys distributed during waves 37,38 or 39 of the survey.
 The date of completion of the questionnaire is important for the way in which data are handled and weighted.
 Online data come with an automatic date stamp and it is known exactly when the questionnaire was completed.